thdotnet/azure-docs.pt-br/articles/virtual-machines/linux/instance-metadata-service.md

 ### <a name="getting-the-tags-for-the-vm"></a>Obtendo as marcas para a VM

-As marcas podem foram aplicadas à sua VM do Azure para organizá-los logicamente em uma taxonomia.
-As marcas atribuídas a uma VM podem ser recuperadas usando-se a solicitação abaixo.
+As marcas podem ter sido aplicadas à sua VM do Azure para organizá-las logicamente em uma taxonomia.
+As marcas atribuídas a uma VM podem ser recuperadas usando a solicitação abaixo.

 **Solicitação**